chanced/p4ssw0rd/README.md

 ## Explanation

 The way the package works is the password is hashed (SHA1) then the first 5 characters of that are used to query the API.
 The result set contains the remainder of the hash, if the password is present, and the count of breaches it has been discovered in.
-The results look like this:
+The results from have i been pwned look like this:

 ```
 1E2AAA439972480CEC7F16C795BBB429372:1